 - Permit, Inspections, and Fee Processing – Permit tracking can also be useful depending on the project and whether contractors or subcontractors need to wait for municipal permits for their work.
 A permit tracking module would show various permits’ statuses and alert the contracting company when a change order necessitates a license based on the project location.

-Considerations for Certain Businesses
+Considerations for Certain Construction Businesses

-Because companies in the construction business can vary so much in terms of size, scope, and specializations, different types of companies may focus on different attributes when comparing construction accounting software products.
+Because companies in the construction business can vary so much in terms of size, scope, and specialization, different types of companies may focus on different attributes when comparing construction accounting software products.
 This section covers the various considerations for three subgroups of construction businesses: commercial developers, general contractors, and subcontractors.

 Commercial Developers & Owners